Azure/AI-in-a-Box/gen-ai/Assistants/bot-in-a-box/README.md

 The flow of messages is as follows:

-- End-users connect to a messaging channel your bot is publised to, such as Web, a PowerBI dashboard or Teams;
+- End-users connect to a messaging channel your bot is published to, such as Web, a PowerBI dashboard or Teams;
 - Messages get processed through Azure Bot Services, which communicates with a .NET application running on App Services.
 - The .NET application connects to the Assistants API, creates a new thread for each conversation.
 - Every time a new message comes through, it is added to the thread, and an Assistant is executed on the thread to respond.